 Meet Florida’s Insect Influencers

 Although many Floridians may associate the word insect with those pesky mosquitoes, our state is home to so many beneficial bugs!
 Watch the videos below and download our Instagram slider series to meet some of Florida’s Insect Influencers and find out why they’re so important.
-New influencers will be added to this list each week, so be sure to check back!

 When sharing on social media, be sure to use the campaign hashtag: #ProtectTheInsects, and tag us: @UFEarthSystems on Facebook and Twitter and @KnowYourFlorida on Instagram.